-Doctors are working to learn more about CUP, ways to prevent cancer, how to best treat CUP, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about cancer of unknown primary (CUP), ways to prevent cancer, how to best treat CUP, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

 Using tumor genetics to diagnose the primary site.
 Different tissues within the body make different proteins, depending on which genes are active.
 This is called gene expression.
-For example, some of the genes expressed by healthy lung cells are different from those expressed by healthy colon cells.
-When cancers develop in these organs, they usually have the same organ-specific pattern of gene expression.
-It is now possible to analyze a tumor sample from a biopsy to find the genes being expressed, which usually predicts the place where the cancer began.
+For example, genes expressed by healthy lung cells are different than genes expressed by healthy colon cells.
+When cancer develops somewhere in the body, it usually has the same pattern of gene expression as the place where the cancer started.
+A tumor sample from a biopsy can be analyzed to figure out which genes are being expressed.
+This can usually predict where the cancer began.

-As mentioned in the Treatment Options section, site-specific treatment based on molecular tumor profiling prediction is replacing empiric chemotherapy as the standard treatment for patients with CUP who do not fit into any of the specific subgroups described.
-Ongoing clinical trials are further examining the outcome of assay-directed treatment in order to better define its role in treating CUP.
+As explained in the Types of Treatment section, site-treatment based on gene expression profiling prediction is being used instead of empiric chemotherapy as the standard treatment for people with CUP who do not fit into a specific subgroup.
+Ongoing clinical trials continue to look at the outcomes of site-specific treatment using gene expression profiling.

 New types of treatment.
-Patients with CUP that no longer responds to standard treatment may want to consider clinical trials that test new types of treatment, called phase I clinical trials.
-The goals of these studies are to find the side effects and best doses for these new drugs, as well as to learn if they are effective against cancer.
+Many new drugs are being tested for the first time in studies called phase I clinical trials.
+Usually, these clinical trials are not specifically for CUP, but accept patients of all types of cancer who have already received all standard treatments.
+The goals of these studies are to identify the side effects and best doses for these new drugs, as well as to learn if they could be effective against cancer.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current cancer treatments to improve comfort and quality of life for patients.